What Is a Polysomnography?

 - ongoing and loud snoring

-- periods of holding your breath during sleep, followed by gasps for air
+- periods of holding your breath during sleep, which

 - restless sleep

-and “sleep attacks” during the day)
+and “sleep attacks” during the day

 - sleep-related seizure disorders